Anxiety & Depression Therapy

 My Approach

 Anxiety and depression show up differently for everyone.
 Some people feel constantly on edge.
 Others shut down.
-Many move between both.
-What they share is the sense that life has become harder to manage, even when things look fine from the outside.
+Many move between both states.
+What they share is the experience that life has become harder to manage, even when things appear fine from the outside.

-We will set goals that feel realistic for your current capacity.
-Together we will build tools to manage anxious thoughts, regulate your nervous system, and move through low-energy periods with more stability.
-The aim is not perfection.
+We set goals that are realistic for your current capacity.
+Together we focus on managing anxious thought patterns, supporting nervous system regulation, and navigating low-energy periods with more stability.
+The aim is not to eliminate difficult emotions.
 It is to make daily life feel more manageable.

-I also help you reconnect with the strengths that have carried you through difficult times before.
-When anxiety or depression takes over, it becomes easy to forget what you are capable of.
-Using evidence-based strategies, we will shift unhelpful patterns and develop approaches that help you feel more grounded and more like yourself again.
+I also help you reconnect with the strengths that have carried you through difficult periods before.
+When anxiety and depression take hold, it becomes easy to lose sight of your own capabilities.
+Using evidence-based strategies, we work to shift unhelpful patterns and develop approaches that help you feel more grounded and more like yourself.

-My goal is to help you understand your internal experience, support you with the skills you need day to day, and create a path forward that feels grounded and sustainable.
+My goal is to help you understand your internal experience, support you with the day-to-day strategies, and create a path forward that feels sustainable.

 Therapy for Anxiety & Depression Can Help You…